vinceskahan/v5wiki/gw1000-recipe.md

 ## Recipes

+This recipe assumes that you have administrative access to the router, and that the router can provide name-to-IP-address lookup services (DNS).

+If your router does not provide name service, or if you cannot manage your router, you'll have to use a sniffing approach.
+Sniffing requires one of the following:

+* run weeWX on a raspberry pi that bridges the WiFi and wired networks
+* use a network hub, not a switch
+* use a switch that can do port mirroring

+See the weewx-interceptor readme for details.

 ### Configure the GW1000

 Follow the instructions that came with the GW1000.
-That basically boils down to this:
+That basically boils down to:

 1. Plug the GW1000 into a USB port.
 The GW1000 only uses the USB port for power.